 “Our side walls are inside walls,” Margery continues.
 “On one side is the head man’s rooms and on the other the “salters” — these are Russian — and the baker, an old man without any family, also Russian.
 All the rest of the personnel and workers are Khirghiz.
 Needless to say, I am trying to learn to talk to those as they know no Russian!
 The head man has a nice wife with 4 children, the eldest boy older than Robert.
 The latter is as happy as possible, playing with the little Khirghiz as well and learning Khirghiz fast.”

 Margery turns to the subject of food.
-In Uralsk, to which they moved in 1926, she and Pyotr, the boy’s father (to Mith he is Peter and they are married), wrestled calories from the soil, a few chickens and, until it was nationalized, a cow.
+In Uralsk, to which they moved in 1926, she and Peter, the boy’s father, wrestled calories from the soil, a few chickens and, until it was socialized, a cow.
 The little family has been fortunate that a bit of Margery’s money still reaches them from England via Quakers in Moscow.
 The steppe is merciless even if you know what you’re doing.
 But things are looking up.

 “We have as much fish as we can eat — fresh, salted and kippered.
 I saw the kippers being smoked today.
 They reminded me of the pictures of Dante’s Inferno.”

-The fish come from Lake Chalkar, a salty puddle left, some say, when an ancient ocean retreated south into the Caspian.
+The fish come from Lake Chalkar, a brackish, egg-shaped puddle left, some say, when an ancient ocean retreated south into the Caspian.
 The name comes from a Kazakh word for big.
 The lake is seven miles long and five miles across.
 At this point Margery thinks it is 50 miles by 50, an easy mistake.
-The steppe here is as flat and empty as the sea.
+The steppe here is as flat and empty as the ocean.
 From its treeless shore, Chalkar could be as broad as the Pacific if you knew no better.
-Big or small, it “teems with fish” — carp, bream, pike and, most prized, chekhon or saber fish, a cousin of mackerel.
+Big or small, it “teems with fish” — carp, bream, pike and, most prized, chekhon or saber fish, an oily cousin of mackerel.